 The natural flavors used in the energy waters match the flavor of the beverage itself.
 For example, the Pomegranate Energy Water has natural flavor from, you guessed it, pomegranate.
 The same goes for the Juice Concentrates – the Grapefruit Energy Water features a teeny bit of grapefruit juice concentrate and the Pomegranate Energy Water features pomegranate juice concentrate.
 The exception is the Lime Energy Water, which has with natural lime flavor but lemon juice concentrate.
 All flavors and juice concentrates are Organic.

-When to Consume: Caffeine Content and Level of Fatigue
+Can You Drink This Every Day?
+Caffeine Content and Level of Fatigue